,

 Advertisements

-The COVID-19 crisis has pushed hospitals to their limits as surges in patient numbers result in shortages of critical equipment and beds.
+The COVID-19 crisis has pushed hospitals to their limits.
+Surges in patient numbers result in shortages of critical equipment and beds.
 Healthcare staff, as a result, look for every advantage possible to care for patients while avoiding contracting the disease.
 This is where IoT in healthcare has come in to help.

 Here’s how IoT in health care is helping to fight COVID-19.